Scotty0002/HACKATHON2020/HostingProviders/Providers_Features.md

 | Domains         | 1     | 2         | 5         |
 | Cost/yr         | $161  | $211      | $411      |

-* $47.95 for .org domain suffix per year
+* $112.10 for .digital domain suffix per 2 years

 #### Bluehost

 * No dedicated database server included on shared hosting.
 But support for external database server can be implemented.
 * $8.99 for .org domain suffix per year
+*
 * All tiers have SSL certificates
 * Unlimited bandwidth